-Paid HARO membership plans start at $19/month and go up to $149/month.
+Paid HARO membership plans start at $19/month and go up to $149/month; they accept all major credit cards.
 At the higher end levels, you get more perks like the ability to filter for several keywords, capacity to have multiple personal profiles, early access to opportunities, and support via phone and email.

 How to write a pitch that will get noticed:

-- only pitch if you meet all the requirements
+- only reply if you meet all the requirements

 - provide enough detail and follow the instructions